You Can Be Special Too

-You Can Be Special Too is the debut album of Evil Nine.
+You Can Be Special Too is the debut album of English electronic music duo Evil Nine.
 It was released on 2 August 2004 on Marine Parade Records.
 The album includes four skits containing a variety of samples.

 Tracks 12 and 13 are mislabeled on the album.
 The song "Restless" actually plays on track 13 and "Even the Smells" plays on track 12.
 It is unknown what order the tracks were meant to appear on the album.
 The correct times are listed below according to the track name - but not the number.